What Is Foot Pain?

 If your toenail turns black, it's most likely a bruise under the nail, technically called a subungual hematoma.

-Foot pain can be associated with:
+Foot pain can be associated with the following:

 - Has difficulty sleeping

 - Poor function in daily activities